London: Late modern and contemporary

-London was bombed by the Germans in the First World War, and during the Second World War, the Blitz and other bombings by the Luftwaffe of Nazi Germany killed over 30,000 Londoners, destroying large tracts of housing and other buildings across the city.
-The tomb of the Unknown Warrior, an unidentified member of the British armed forces killed during the First World War, was buried in Westminster Abbey on 11 November 1920.
-The Cenotaph, located in Whitehall, was unveiled on the same day, and is the focal point for the National Service of Remembrance held annually on Remembrance Sunday, the closest Sunday to 11 November.
+London was bombed by the Germans in the First World War.
+During the Second World War, the Blitz killed over 30,000 Londoners, destroying many buildings.
+The tomb of the Unknown Warrior was created in Westminster Abbey on 11 November 1920 and The Cenotaph, in Whitehall, was unveiled on the same day; it is the focus the National Service of Remembrance held annually on Remembrance Sunday.
 The 1948 Summer Olympics were held at the original Wembley Stadium, while London was still recovering from the war.
 From the 1940s, London became home to many immigrants, primarily from Commonwealth countries such as Jamaica, India, Bangladesh and Pakistan, making London one of the most multiracial cities in the world.
 In 1951 the Festival of Britain was held on the South Bank.
-The Great Smog of 1952 led to the Clean Air Act 1956, which ended the "pea soup fogs" for which London had been notorious, and had earned it the nickname the "Big Smoke".
+The Great Smog of 1952 led to the Clean Air Act 1956, which ended the "pea soup fogs" which had earned London the nickname the "Big Smoke".

-Starting mainly in the mid-1960s, London became a centre for worldwide youth culture, exemplified by the Swinging London sub-culture associated with the King's Road, Chelsea and Carnaby Street.
+In the mid-1960s, London became a centre for worldwide youth culture, exemplified by the Swinging London sub-culture of the King's Road, Chelsea and Carnaby Street.
 The role of trendsetter revived in the punk era.
-In 1965 London's political boundaries were expanded in response to the growth of the urban area, and a new Greater London Council was created.
-During the Troubles in Northern Ireland, London was hit from 1973 by bomb attacks by the Provisional Irish Republican Army.
+In 1965 London's political boundaries were expanded in response to the city's growth, and a new Greater London Council was created.
+During the Troubles in Northern Ireland, London was hit by bomb attacks by the Provisional Irish Republican Army beginning in 1973.
 These attacks lasted for two decades, starting with the Old Bailey bombing.
-Racial inequality was highlighted by the 1981 Brixton riot.

-Greater London's population declined in the decades after the Second World War, from an estimated peak of 8.6 million in 1939 to around 6.8 million in the 1980s.
-The principal ports for London moved downstream to Felixstowe and Tilbury, with the London Docklands area becoming a focus for regeneration, including the Canary Wharf development.
-This was born out of London's increasing role as an international financial centre in the 1980s.
-Located about 2 miles (3 km) east of central London, the Thames Barrier was completed in the 1980s to protect London against tidal surges from the North Sea.
+Greater London's population declined after the Second World War, from an estimated peak of 8.6 million in 1939 to around 6.8 million in the 1980s.
+By January 2015 Greater London's population had increased again to 8.63 million.
+The principal ports for London moved downstream to Felixstowe and Tilbury, with the London Docklands area becoming a focus for regeneration.
+2 mi east of central London, the Thames Barrier was completed in 1982 to protect London against tidal surges from the North Sea.